FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-At 14 months, she should have a vocabulary of 1 to 2 words.
-Socially, she should be able to hug her parents and indicate her desires by pointing.
-In terms of motor function, she should be able to stoop and then recover to a standing position and walk alone. (
+At 18 months, he should have a vocabulary of 6 words.
+Socially, he should be able to feed himself.
+In terms of motor function, he should be able to imitate scribbling and walk up steps while someone is holding his hand.
+(See References)

 This answer is incorrect.